-Oil steadies as demand concern counters Middle East tensions
+Oil rises amid Iran's new nuclear threats

 Strong U.S. economic data also put a floor under prices.
 U.S. job growth rebounded strongly in June, with government payrolls surging, a closely watched employment report showed on Friday, suggesting that May’s sharp slowdown in hiring was probably a one-off.

-The owner of Britain’s biggest oil pipeline, Ineos, on Sunday said it had started to reduce flows on the Forties pipeline system to about 150,000 barrels per day (bpd) until Tuesday to repair a processing unit at Scotland’s Kinneil plant.
+The owner of Britain’s biggest oil pipeline, Ineos, on Sunday said it had started to reduce flows on the Forties pipeline system to repair a processing unit at Scotland’s Kinneil plant.
+On Monday it said that flows had fallen to about 180,000 barrels per day (bpd) and that it expects the unit to be back online by Friday.

 The pipeline system typically pumps about 450,000 bpd.